geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 The advantages of using Maven are:

-* You only download as much of GeoTools as your application requires Jars are downloaded to a single location in your home directory (in a hidden folder called .m2/repository)
+* You only download as much of GeoTools as your application requires
+* Jars are downloaded to a single location in your home directory (in a hidden folder called .m2/repository)
 * Source code and javadocs are automatically downloaded and hooked up

 Although Maven is a build tool it works by describing the contents of a project.
 This is a different approach then used by the Make or Ant tools which list the steps required to build.

-Part of the description of a project is the required jars and a repository on the internet where they can be downloaded from.
-We will be using these facilities to bring GeoTools jars as needed into our project.
+The description of a project inlcudes the required jars (called dependencies) and a repositor on the internet where the jars can be downloaded.
+We will be using these facilities to bring GeoTools jars into our project as needed.

 Creating the Project
 --------------------